-Loneliness and depression are linked to an increased risk of mental decline in the elderly, a new study suggests.
+Recent research suggests that loneliness and depression are linked to an increased risk of mental decline in the elderly.

 Researchers analyzed data from more than 8,300 American adults aged 65 and older who were assessed every two years between 1998 and 2010.
 Seventeen percent reported loneliness at the beginning of the study, and half of those who were lonely had depression.

-Over the course of the study, mental decline was 20 percent faster among the loneliest people than among those who weren't lonely.
-People who were depressed at the start of the study also had faster mental decline.
+Throughout the study, the mental decline was 20 percent faster among the loneliest people than those who weren't lonely.
+People who were depressed at the start of the study also had a faster mental decline.

 "We found that lonely people decline cognitively at a faster rate than people who report more satisfying social networks and connections.
 Although loneliness and depression appear closely linked, loneliness may, by itself, have effects on cognitive decline," she explained.